- How to Build a “Spy Camera” App for an Android Phone with Ruby and Sinatra

 RVM not only keeps your system clean, but it allows for easy switching between versions of ruby.

-For most cases I like to use the Ruby Enterprise Edition for it’s efficiency as my default ruby.
+For most cases I like to use the 1.9.3 as my default ruby.

 Gems